mtxpt/phx-fix-base/README.md

 This repository provides the foundations for FIX based trading applications based on the widely used [QuickFix](https://quickfixengine.org) open source library and its application framework.

-A simplistic FIX client implementing a FIX based trading strategy can be found in this [repository](https://github.com/mtxpt/phx-fix-examples).
+A simplistic FIX client implementing a fully fledged trading strategy building on this foundation library can be found in this [repository](https://github.com/mtxpt/phx-fix-examples).